f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 70%

-Below is an exqmple of the OTel setup:
+Below is an example of the OTel setup:

 .. image:: images/initial_setup_of_velos_system_controllers/otel2.png
   :align: center